JonathanZWhite/frontend-resources/README.md

 frontend-resources
 ==================

-A list of resources and tutorials for front-ends as I come across them.
+A list of resources and tutorials for front-end engineers.
+This also includes back-end languages and databases.

 ##CSS
 - [Animate.css (crossbrowser animations)](http://daneden.github.io/animate.css/)